 Students receive a pay raise (from Step II to Step III) upon advancement to candidacy.
 The raise usually goes into effect on the first day of the month following advancement to candidacy.
 An official email from the University serves as the official notice that the student has advanced.
 Your payroll person needs a copy of this notification to process the pay raise.

-After students advance to candidacy, they will be automatically enrolled for 6 credits of BISI899 for each semester until graduation.
+After students advance to candidacy, they will be automatically enrolled by the Registrar's Office for 6 credits of BISI899 for each semester until graduation.
+Registration can only be waived following Advancement by applying to the Graduate School for a Leave of Absence.
 Tuition for these credits is no longer calculated on a per credit basis, but rather as a flat fee.
+See the bursar's office for the current candidacy tuition rate.